OlliNie/Olli-Codes/src/pages/blog/Gatsby and GraphQL.md

 image: ''
 attachements: '../../data/Resume.pdf'
 ---
-I have been working with React for the past year, and while starting to think about creating my portfolio website, I learned about Gatsby ( React based static site generator powered by GraphQL ).
-Learning GraphQL has also been on my to do list, so creating my personal site with Gatsby seemed like the perfect opportunity to learn about both.
+I have _`working`_ with React for the past year, and while starting to think about creating my portfolio website, I learned about Gatsby ( React based static site generator `powered` by GraphQL ).
+Learning GraphQL has also been on my to do list, so creating my personal site with Gatsby seemed like the perfect `opportunity` to learn about both.
 This article highlights some key components of GraphQL, and how it is implemented in Gatsby.

 ## GraphQL
 Previous to this project the only thing I knew about GraphQL is that by using it one could limit the number of calls when fetching from an API, however it is so much more than that.